GinnyThomas/Heyday/README.md

 3. **Convenience.** Heyday captures not just availability, but also convenience and preference for certain days.
 All three of these are factored into our algorithm for the final result
 4. **No decision making.** Heyday makes the final decision on what the best day for a meet up is, so no user decision-making is required.

-Ultimately, we believe Heyday is the best means for a group to find the most convenient day for everyone to meet up.
+We believe Heyday is the best means for a group to find the most convenient day for everyone to meet up.

 ![Heyday](./media/heydayScreenshot.png)